 The authors recognize the urgent need for close attention to data protection and trust development as many of these capabilities veer towards: “the grey zone between Big Brother and parental love.”
 However, their expectation is that the potential for operational cost savings will continue to drive experimentation with and broader adoption of this technology.

 Connected Strategy delivers a fascinating examination of the potential of continuous relationships with your customers.
 Using rich examples and practical advice, this book offers a clear roadmap to keeping customers for life.

-Soundview subscribers get in-depth summaries of the key concepts in best-selling business books (like Connected Strategy) delivered to them every month!
+Soundview subscribers get 15-minute summaries of the key concepts in best-selling business books (like Connected Strategy) delivered to them every week!
 Take your career to new heights by staying up-to-date with the trends and ideas affecting business leaders around the globe.
-Download a free sample now.
+Sign up for a free trial now.